Linux VPS (Docker)

 Every 24 hours, the Watchtower will check whether there is a new version of Minima and will update if so.

-- Check Minima and the Watchtower containers are running
+- Check that Minima and the Watchtower containers are running

 - Go to https://YourServerIP:9003/ in your web browser